maximlevey/teleport/README.md

 - Click on the Teleport icon located on your Mac's Menu Bar
 - From the menu, select `System Preferences`
 - Add Teleport to the list of Apps and enable it
+- Relaunch Teleport and watch codes teleport to your clipboard

 **On your iPhone**
 - Open settings and navigate to `Messages`